Residential Treatment Center for Major Depression

 There are also some potentially serious risks of using antidepressants, including suicide.
 People under the age of 25 are at an increased risk of suicidal thoughts and behaviors during the first few weeks of taking a new antidepressant or changing doses.
 Some antidepressants may pose risks for fetuses and infants in women who are pregnant or breastfeeding.
 There is also a risk of experiencing withdrawal-like symptoms with abrupt cessation of antidepressants.
 Patients should never stop using an antidepressant without a doctor’s guidance.

-Most treatment for depression is done on an outpatient basis.
+Treatment for major depression is often done on an outpatient basis.
 A patient may visit with his or her doctor for prescriptions, with a therapist for weekly sessions, with a support group every week, or some combination of these treatment components.
-This is outpatient care, and it works for a lot of people.

-Some patients, however, benefit from more intensive, round-the-clock care such as can be delivered in inpatient rehab.
-Severe episodes of depression, especially with psychotic symptoms, brief hospitalization may be required.
-For others, inpatient rehab or residential treatment can be a great way to get dedicated care over a longer period of time.
-Inpatient care allows an individual to focus on getting well and learning important strategies for coping with depression that can be used outside the clinical setting.
+Many patients, however, benefit from more intensive, round-the-clock care delivered in residential facilities.
+With severe major depressive episodes, especially with psychotic symptoms, brief hospitalization may be required.
+For others, residential treatment can be a great way to get dedicated care over a longer period of time.
+Inpatient care allows an individual to focus on getting well and learning important strategies for coping with major depression that can be used outside the clinical setting.